-- 1. Capital markets are a sub-part of the system. - 2. intermediaries act as a link between savers and investors. - 3.
-The primary function of financial intermediaries is to convert securities into securities. - 4.
-The two key financial markets are . - 5.
-Money market is a market for funds having maturity of . - 6.
-The capital market consists of and the stock exchanges. - 7.
-While the primary market deals in securities, the stock market is a market for securities. - 9.
-Origination, underwriting and are three services provided by the new issue market. - 10. is a method to sell securities to the existing shareholders of a company. - 11.
-Pricing of issues is left to the investors in .
+1. Capital markets are a sub-part of the system.
+2. intermediaries act as a link between savers and investors.
+3. The primary function of financial intermediaries is to convert securities into securities.
+4. The two key financial markets are 5.
+Money market is a market for funds having maturity of 6.
+The capital market consists of and the stock exchanges.
+7. While the primary market deals in securities, the stock market is a market for securities.
+8. The prices of new issues are influenced, to a marked extent, by the price movements in the market.
+9. Origination, underwriting and are three services provided by the new issue market.
+10. is a method to sell securities to the existing shareholders of a company.
+11. Pricing of issues is left to the investors in

-1 Financial 2 Financial 3 Direct, Indirect
+1 Financial

-4 Money Market and Capital Market 5 Short-Term One Year or Less 6 New Issue Markets
+4 Money Market and Capital Market

-7 New, Old 8 Stock 9 Distribution
+7 New, Old

+10 Right Issue

+2 Financial

+5 Short-Term One Year or Less

+8 Stock

-10 Right Issue 11 Book Building Method
+11 Book Building Method